Irish man pleads guilty over Vietnamese truck deaths in UK | International

 Irish man pleads guilty over Vietnamese truck deaths in UK

-Irishman Ronan Hughes pleaded guilty on Friday to the manslaughter of 39 Vietnamese men, women, and boys found in the back of a refrigerated truck near London last year.
+A 40-year-old Irish haulier pleaded guilty on Friday to the manslaughter of 39 Vietnamese men, women and boys found dead in the back of a refrigerated truck near London last year.

-Hughes appeared at the Old Bailey court following the discovery of the bodies in October.
-Eamonn Harrison from the British province of Northern Ireland pleaded not guilty to the same charge.

 - READ MORE ON: